 Build an eye-catching wooden cage for your turtles and add big logs for a rustic feel and a cozy hiding place.

-Add thick natural grass to the habitat to create a green setting.
 A cool spherical water pot tucked into the earth will round off the setting and provide the perfect place for your turtles to swim and cool off.

 7. Tranquil Paradise For Turtles